Adventure and History

 We will be staying in 4 different hotels over the course of the tour.
 They will range from lovely rustic comfort to city grandeur.
 All have private bathrooms.
 Most have Wifi.

-We will meet up on the first day in the early afternoon at our hotel for introductions.
+We will meet up on the first day in the late afternoon at our hotel, for introductions.
 (We highly recommend that guests fly in a day or two early to get adjusted to the time zone, and visit some of the wonderful sites of Madrid, such as the Prado Museum.)
-We will start with a leisurely guided walking tour of old Madrid late in the afternoon, to get our bearings and some historical context.
-Afterwards we will do an exploration of tapas offerings in Santa Ana square, near our hotel.
+We will start with a brief visit to the Plaza of the Bulls early in the evening to get some historical context.
+Then we will have a dinner there and take in a flamenco performance.

 After breakfast at our hotel, we board our bus for the longest stint of the trip and make our way out to the lush green countryside of the Basque region.
 We will stop on the way to visit a Piquillo Pepper Conservas that Jose Andrés says are the best in Spain.
 We will have a nice lunch in the same town before continuing on for a couple more hours to our tranquil rural farm hotel in the heart of Basque Country for the next two nights.
 Dinner at the farm.